Information & Hours

 - I will communicate my concerns through the proper channels and in a respectful manner.
 I will have discussions about concerns or situations with staff in a private area, away from children.
 When staff are in ratio with children, I know they are available for a scheduled conference.

-- I am aware that staff will request that another individual pick up the child/ren, if they observe that I am impaired due to the use of drugs and/or alcohol.
-In the event that the choice is made to drive from site with the child, after staff makes this request, the police will be contacted.
+- I am aware that staff will request that another individual pick up the child/ren from the program, if they observe that I am impaired due to the suspected use of drugs and/or alcohol.
+In the event that the choice is made to drive from the site with the child, after staff makes this request, the police will be contacted.

-- I understand that staff are instructed to disengage from interaction, when they feel threatened and verbal or physical harassment is being experienced.
-Verbal harassment may include: disrespect of staff, any harsh or threatening language being used such as swearing or yelling.
+- I understand that staff is instructed to disengage from interaction when they feel threatened and verbal or physical harassment is being experienced.
+Verbal harassment may include: disrespect of staff and any harsh or threatening language being used such as swearing or yelling.

 - I understand if I engage in sexual advances towards staff, such as comments about their personal appearance, lewd comments of any kind, or inappropriate physical contact with staff, it could lead up to and/or may include immediate termination of care from the program.